SlvCtrlPlus/slvctrlplus-doc/setup/buttplug-io-support.md

 ## Add source to SlvCtrl+ config

+First make sure SlvCtrl+ server is not running.

 Add the source to your SlvCtrl+ config file (`~/.slvctrlplus/settings.json`) after any other configured source (i.e. `...` in below code snippet).

 ```json